Nevada to Kansas Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in Nevada and when dropping off my car in Kansas?
+Does someone have to be present when you ship a car for pickup in Nevada and delivery in Kansas?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Nevada and when dropping it off in Kansas.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Nevada and when dropping it off in Kansas.

-Do you need car insurance when shipping your car from Nevada to Kansas?
+Do you need car insurance when shipping your car from Nevada to Kansas?toggle

 If you’re not driving the vehicle from Nevada to Kansas, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Kansas, which you should verify before loading your car in Nevada.